-Other costs to be considered by the student are books, rent and utilities, food, transportation, and personal medical insurance costs (https://www.pace.edu/financial-aid/types-financial-aid/cost-attendance).
-All students must purchase medical diagnostic equipment, supplies, and lab coats.
-Students need to also consider costs for Infection Control Certification, HIPAA and OSHA Certification, Medical Terminology Certification, BLS/ACLS Certification, patient tracking software, immunization tracking software, Packrat and PANCE examinations.
-All travel costs during the program's duration, including travel to and from clinical rotations, are the student's responsibility.
+All travel costs during the duration of the program including travel to and from clinical rotations is the responsibility of the student.
 Any student who must repeat a clerkship for any reason will be responsible for any fees and applicable credit hours.
-The Program is not responsible for any changes in the tuition or financial aid of students who must repeat a course/semester for academic or behavioral reasons.
-Nor is it responsible for changes made while a student is on a leave of absence.
-Students will be charged the CHP graduate program rate
+The program is not responsible for any changes in the tuition or financial aid of students who must repeat a course/semester for academic or behavioral reasons.
+Nor is the program responsible for changes made while a student is on a leave of absence.